runtimeverification/evm-semantics/data.md

 -   `#parseHexWord` interperets a string as a single hex-encoded `Word`.
 -   `#parseHexBytes` interperets a string as a stack of bytes.
 -   `#parseByteStack` interperets a string as a stack of bytes, but makes sure to remove the leading "0x".
+-   `#parseWordStack` interperets a JSON list as a stack of `Word`.
 -   `#parseMap` interperets a JSON key/value object as a map from `Word` to `Word`.
+-   `#parseAddr` interperets a string as a 160 bit hex-endcoded address.

 ```k
     syntax Word ::= #parseHexWord ( String ) [function]